 People with brain injury may have trouble remembering and learning new information.

-Behavior Changes for Someone with Brain Injury
+Behavior Changes for Brain Injury Survivors

 Behavior changes in people with TBI originate not only from physiological alterations in the brain that affect processing the information, but also from their emotional reactions to the challenges caused by the injury.